top of page

 Why Travelers Fall Into Pitfalls in Tokyo

-Tokyo is one of the most exciting cities in the world—famous for its neon lights, world-class food, futuristic trains, and deeply rooted traditions.
+Tokyo is one of the most exciting cities in the world.
+It's famous for its neon lights, world-class food, futuristic trains, and deeply rooted traditions.
 But for first-time visitors, the culture shock can lead to small but costly mistakes.
-These pitfalls can make you stick out as a tourist or even miss out on the authentic beauty of Tokyo.
+These pitfalls can make you stand out as a tourist or even cause you to miss out on the authentic beauty of Tokyo.

 To help you travel smart, here are the 7 biggest pitfalls to avoid in Tokyo, along with insider advice on how to experience the city like a local.